bbc/peaks.js/README.md

     json: '../test_data/sample.json',
   },

+  // If true, peaks will send credentials with all network requests
+  // i.e. when fetching waveform data.
+  withCredentials: false,

   // A Web Audio AudioContext instance which can be used
   // to render the waveform if dataUri is not provided
   audioContext: new AudioContext(),